eugenekoran/twitter_disaster_project/README.md

 Lots of people are using Twitter every day.
 Ample amounts of text content are being created every day.
 But can we extract useful information from this data?

-In this project I was working with dataset consisting of 10860 tweets labeled by humans as 'Relevant' or 'Not Relevant' to disasters.
+In this project I was working with dataset consisting of 10860 tweets labeled by humans as 'Relevant' or 'Not Relevant' to disasters ([CrowdFlower.com](https://www.crowdflower.com/data-for-everyone/)).
 Tweets were already filtered to contain keywords referring to disastrous events ('ablaze, 'quarantine', 'crash' etc.) This makes it close to a real world scenario when information was filtered by keywords and then supplied to Machine Learning algorithm for classification.

 Accurate classifying algorithm could be a useful tool for civil forces to get actionable insights.